 Can Help Build a Positive Body Image

 5 Best Upper-Body Workouts for Women

 1. Dumbbell Lateral Raise

-How to Do It?
+How to Do It:

-- As with all exercises, be sure to use proper form and focus on quality over quantity.
-With a little practice, you'll be kicking back in no time!
+- As with all exercises, utilize good form, and prioritize quality over quantity.
+With some practice, you'll be kicking back in no time!

 2. Behind the Head Dumbbell Triceps Extension

-How to Do It?
+How to Do It:

-- Bend your elbows to lower the weight behind your head, and then extend your arms to return to the starting position.
+- Hold the weight overhead with your arms straight.
+Bend your elbows behind your head, and extend your arms to return to the initial position.

 3. Bent Over Dumbbell Row

-How to Do It?
+How to Do It:

 4. Incline Bench Press

-How to Do It?
+How to Do It:

-- Place your feet firmly on the ground and hold the barbell at shoulder width.
+- To properly execute an incline bench press, lay flat on a weight bench.
+Place your feet on the ground and hold the barbell at shoulder width.